iAbhishek91/optimus-automation/src/modules/zaproxy/LEARN-ZAP.md

 - **How to configure the proxy, to use ZAP?** Configure browser proxy to point to ZAP' URL.
 - **What if my browser is already configured with a proxy, then where do I configure ZAP's proxy?** - this is slightly complex scenario.
 The concept is known as *Proxy chain*.
 In this case, the already configured browser proxy should be replaced with ZAP URL, and configure ZAP to proxy to the browser proxy.
 Please use inbuilt function `setProxyChain(<params>)`.
+- **What is the sequence of steps** - please refer `src/modules/zaproxy/callSequenceZap.example.js`.
+This is kept only for reference.
+- **How to integrate with selenium tests** - quite easy the function that are exposed from optimus-automation can be invoked at different stages.
+In Before hook do all the prerequisite: setproxychain if required, setSession if required. and once the selenium test are done start Active scan, wait for it and generated report.
+The Post actions can be done in after hook of selenium.